-Our senior regional managers act as key roles for restaurant operations within the region, responsible for overall management and strategies implementation within the region.
+Our senior regional managers who act as key roles for restaurant operations in a certain region as determined by our headquarters, are responsible for overall management and strategies implementation within the region.
 As our senior regional managers are normally promoted from the restaurant manager pool, we believe they are familiar with local restaurant operations and market conditions, enabling them to formulate the most suitable business strategy for each group.
 For example, senior regional managers are responsible for implementing marketing strategies and executing restaurant expansion plans.
 Senior regional managers are also responsible for assessment of restaurants and restaurant managers within the group, including formulating KPIs, conducting restaurant performance evaluation and review within the group.
+From time to time, our headquarters may adjust the composition of each region.